 Superannuation Guarantee Audit Insurance

-Responding to an SMSF audit can involve considerable professional fees, as accountants, auditors, and legal advisors work to rectify breaches or challenge ATO assessments.
-Tax audit insurance from AuditCover covers these professional fees, ensuring trustees can focus on resolving the issues without the stress of mounting costs.
-In the FAQs below, we answer the key questions about SMSF audits and how to protect your fund.
+Responding to an SG audit can involve significant professional fees, as accountants, payroll specialists, and legal advisers work to review records, respond to ATO queries, and address any alleged underpayments or assessments.
+Tax audit insurance from AuditCover covers these professional fees, allowing employers to focus on resolving the matter without the added pressure of escalating advisory costs.
+In the FAQs below, we address the key questions about SG audits and how businesses can protect themselves against the financial impact of ATO compliance activity.

 Superannuation Guarantee Audit Insurance